pmw1014/violin/README.md

 #### int

-If the value is an integer, including integers within strings.
+If the value is an integer, including numbers within strings.
 1 and '1' are both classed as integers.

 #### ip